jacobnordstrom9/tripleJ/README.md

 ## MVP (Minimum Viable Product):

-* Searchable database for different movies and the streaming service they are located on.
+* Searchable database for different movies/tv shows and the streaming service they are located on.
 * Clickable movie titles and display general information.

 ## Stretch Goals

 * Link to the streaming service if you want to watch it.
 * Feature which allows you to save movies to your collection.
+* Enabling a Dark/Light mode feature.

 ## Challenges and Solutions:

 <strong> Challenge: </strong> The way the streaming services was nested inside data required a tedious amount of coding in order to extract the correct streaming service where the movie is located. <br/>
-<strong> Solution: </strong> Using arrays and objects etc etc etc.
+<strong> Solution: </strong> Jason worked diligently with a lot of console.logs in order to grab the necessary information out of the API.

+<strong> Challenge: </strong> One of the challenges of having so many divs/CSS classes and enabling Dark mode towards the end is having to go back and add a dark/light mode capability to all of the CSS classes. <br/>
+<strong> Solution: </strong> Deciding early on if you want your website to incorporate Dark/Light mode and being sure you add it to each class you create as you are building up your CSS.

 <strong> Challenge: </strong> Dynamic creation and dynamic classes.
 Divs within divs within divs.  <br/>
-<strong> Solution: </strong> alksdjflkajsdlfkjaslkdfjakd asdlkfjalksdjf hksdjf habkjasdfasdnf nakdsfhaklsdjf nnd nsj flkjeieonc kslkdjf

-<strong> Challenge: </strong> alksdjflkajsdlfkjaslkdfjakd asdlkfjalksdjf hksdjf habkjasdfasdnf nakdsfhaklsdjf nnd nsj flkjeieonc kslkdjf <br/>
-<strong> Solution: </strong> alksdjflkajsdlfkjaslkdfjakd asdlkfjalksdjf hksdjf habkjasdfasdnf nakdsfhaklsdjf nnd nsj flkjeieonc kslkdjf
+<strong> Solution: </strong> Doing most of the HTML within the JavaScript helped clean up the code overall.

 ## Code Snippets